 Once you have waited 150 days, or beyond the current maximum published USCIS processing times, we recommend that you take the following actions:

-USCIS expedite criteria are very strict and it can be difficult to provide sufficient evidence to meet the USCIS criteria.
+If you do not request premium processing USCIS expedite criteria are very strict and it can be difficult to provide sufficient evidence.
 Having a job offer or the possibility of losing that job do not generally qualify for an expedite unless you can effectively make an argument that your situation does meet the criteria.
 If considering an expedite, please ensure that you have sufficient documentation and a compelling argument.